Middleware

 }

-Create a controller app/controller/UserController.php
+Create the controller app/controller/UserController.php

 <?php